Polydioxanone Thread Lift (PDO threads)

 A very fine needle is used to insert the PDO thread into the skin.
 The thread is introduced into either the skin itself, the subcutaneous fat, or the muscle, depending on the area being treated.
 The PDO threads will give the skin an immediate, natural improvement in appearance.
 As the PDO stimulates the production of collagen over time, the skin becomes thicker, tighter and firmer leading to fine lines and wrinkles fading away.

-Short strands of threads are used to treat fine lines around the eyes, while thicker strands can be injected into the muscles of the forehead as an alternative to Botulinum Toxin (Botox).
+Short strands of threads are used to treat fine lines around the eyes, while thicker strands can be injected into the muscles of the forehead as an alternative to Anti-Wrinkle Treatment.
 A lifting effect will result from using longer threads in the neck and jawline.

 Reddening at the thread introduction spots disappears 3-5 hours after the treatment.
 The threads will be absorbed naturally by the body in six to eight months but the effect of the treatment can last for up to two years.